 Storing Your Vinyl

-Storage and placement of vinyl records is where most collectors make costly mistakes.
+Storage and placement of vinyl records are where most collectors make costly mistakes that could result in warped records or scratched vinyl.
 Consider the following storage methods:

 - Pull the entire sleeve out of the cover when using the record, and put the record back into the sleeve before putting it back into the cover.